How to Seal A Deck

 5) Pull any vented plastic covering off the plants as soon as possible.

 6) Let dry and look for a uniform coverage.
-Some sealers do contain an amount of tint for color, and some
+Many sealers do contain an amount of tint for color (or 'stain') while some

 the wood from too much being applied.
 Noting that certain penetrating sealers are not intended for protection, per se,